shishir/flowershop/README.md

 - Assumes the input is always one of Roses(R12), Lilies(L09) or Tulips(T58).
 This can be changed in the *load_catalog* method.
 Currently, there is not way to take catalog input from the command line.

+- If the requested amount cannot be composed in bundles, no bundles are sold.
+The quantity is zero.

 # Run Code